anshdeep0504/Nexus/README.md

 ## 🌟 Introduction
 Vetra is an AI-powered marketing automation platform that transforms your marketing workflow in seconds.
 Built with modern technologies, it offers a sleek interface for managing marketing campaigns, content generation, and performance analytics.

-## 🔗 Live Preview

-Check out the live demo of caps.ai here: [Live Preview](https://vetra-app.vercel.app/)

-## 🎥 Watch the Preview Video on YouTube

-Take a look at YouTube video by watching the demo: [Watch the Video](https://youtu.be/dfQ_WwWV6g8)

 ## 💻 Tech Stack